Kiera Fong

 Previous Journal Club Coordinator

-Sofia is a freshman at Tulane University studying neuroscience & bioengineering.
+Sofia is a student at Tulane University studying neuroscience & bioengineering.